 To start the application process with Harvest Small Business Finance, you must connect with a Business Development Officer, who will walk you through the process.

-Harvest’s application is available online and will need to be completed in order to qualify for a loan.
-This is a standard loan application that requires personal and business information, including:
+Harvest’s application is available online and will need to be completed to qualify for a loan.
+It’s a standard loan application that requires personal and business information, including:

 The SBA 1919 form is also available on the website; this must be completed by an authorized representative of the business applying to receive the 7(a) loan.
 All co-applicants are required to complete this form.
 IRS form 4506-T is also available to request transcripts of tax returns.

 Your Business Development Officer can walk you through additional requirements and can offer assistance with filling out any required paperwork.
 The company will provide you with a checklist to simplify the process.
 Inquiries for new loans can be made by phone or email.

 Harvest Small Business Finance offers very little information about the 7(a) loan program on its website.
 Rates, terms, and fees are not available directly on the website.
 However, since the SBA sets rates, terms, fees, and basic borrower requirements, this information can be obtained through the SBA’s website.
 The company does also post the current prime rate under Products –> Interest Rates, just keep in mind that your rate will probably be higher than this, up to a maximum of 2.75%.

 Customer Service & Technical Support

 Business owners inquiring about new loans can contact Harvest Small Business Finance through a dedicated email address and phone number.
 Current borrowers also have a dedicated email address and phone number that can be used for service questions.
 The lender also has a fax number for submitting documentation.

 Current and prospective borrowers can send messages and keep up to date on the lender’s latest news through the Harvest Small Business Finance Facebook page.